JeffreyYeTHU/CSharpInJupyter/README.md

-# C# Tutorial In Jupyter Notebooks
+# C# Tutorial With Jupyter Notebooks

 Theses notebooks are for beginners.